blakemcbride/Kiss/README.md

 ## Quick Start

-Presuming you have the JDK (tested with JDK 8 & 11), GIT, and an Internet connection, you can run the following commands to download, install, configure, and run Kiss, tomcat, and the required JAR files:
+Presuming you have the Java JDK (tested with Java 8 & 11), GIT, and an Internet connection, you can run the following commands to download, install, configure, and run Kiss, tomcat, and the required JAR files: